-As it is clear from the table, the transport as a sector of the national economy is still developing.
+The transport as a sector of the national economy is still developing.
 If we take a look at the following table we can see that freight road transport is a dominant sector from the capacity indicators.
 It does not mean that it is more important than other kinds, but one has to solve thoroughly the social aspect of this human activity.

-Fig 2 Rail and road transport: Outputs in CR
+Tab.
+1: Rail and road transport: Outputs in CR